Gain-Layer Project: , Doping Profiles

+It has to be mentioned here that variations in the measured currents on similar samples are observed, especially for biases larger than \SI{5}{\volt}, when other mechanisms than the bulk conduction in Silicon start to contribute to the measured current.
+This is revealed by the temperature dependence of the measured current for different biases discussed in \autoref{sec:IVCV_high_carbon}.

-Comparing each FZ diode with their DOFZ counterpart reveals that the DOFZ diodes all have larger leakage currents.
+Comparing each FZ diode with their DOFZ counterpart in the low bias region of \autoref{fig:unirrad_IV} reveals that the DOFZ diodes all have larger leakage currents.
 Only for the carbonated diodes of flavour B and D, a larger current from the FZ diode is observed at voltages below \SI{20}{\volt}.
 However, this is only a slight increase.

-By comparing the blue and orange dashed lines in \autoref{fig:unirrad_IV}, the effect of the Carbon implantation can be observed.
+By comparing the blue and orange dashed lines in \autoref{fig:unirrad_IV}, the effect of Carbon implantation can be observed on the full range of reverse biases.
 Except for their Carbon dose, these two diodes are identical and from the same wafer.
 The Carbon-implanted diode has a much higher leakage current than the one without Carbon.
 This increase of around three orders of magnitude is not as strongly pronounced for the DOFZ diodes since the current levels are already increased by the higher Oxygen concentration.
 In this case, the difference is only about one order of magnitude.
-Finally, differences of about one order of magnitude for the leakage currents are found between the \SIlist{2;10}{\ohmcm} diodes, as expected.
+Finally, differences of about one order of magnitude for the leakage currents are found between the \SI{2}{\ohmcm} and \SI{10}{\ohmcm} diodes, as expected.

 To measure the \CV characteristics and the doping profiles, the setup at CERN used an Agilent E4980A LCR meter \cite{agilent} and a Keithley 2410 source meter.
 The measurements shown in \figuresref{fig:unirrad_CV}, \ref{fig:unirrad_C2V}, \ref{fig:unirrad_doping_2Ohmcm} and \ref{fig:unirrad_doping_10Ohmcm} were performed using that setup.
 The measurements taken at the University of Hamburg, shown in \autoref{fig:unirrad_doping_Hamburg_Carbon}, were performed using an Agilent E4980A LCR meter in combination with a Keithley 6517B electrometer.